 Kellee James is the founder & CEO of Mercaris, a company that provides up-to-date, accurate information on market conditions for organic and non-GMO commodities.

-Tianna Paschel, PhD, is an Assistant Professor of Political Science at the University of Chicago.
+Tianna Paschel, PhD, is an Assistant Professor of African American Studies at the University of California – Berkeley.

-Juliette Williams Pryor is the General Counsel of U.S. Foodservice.
+Juliette Williams Pryor is the General Counsel of Cox Communications.